 A tourism office is located at 76, rue Lazare Carnot

 Tel: 596 616 177

-From Tourelles Terminal waiting taxis are readily available.
-A pleasant walk from the terminal to the city takes nearly 15 minutes.
+From Tourelles Terminal waiting taxis are readily available and a leisurely stroll from the terminal to the city takes about 15 minutes.
 From Pointe Simon the city centre is just off the dock walkway and the vibrant downtown area can be reached in about 10 minutes on foot.
-The city in easily walkable as are nearby beaches although well regulated taxis are available from any part of the city.
+The city in easily walkable and nearby beaches can also be reached on foot, but regulated taxis are available from any part of the city.
 Private companies run shuttles to nearby municipalities for those wanting to explore further afield.

-The pleasant French colonial style architecture of the city makes for great sightseeing including an impressive cathedral, library and large park.
-Organised walking tours are a popular way to see the city's history.
-Beautiful beaches south of the city are wonderfully uncrowded as are the nearby rum distilleries and working plantations that can be visited while riding on a 4x4 tour.
+The pleasant French colonial architecture of the city makes it picturesque, with landmarks including an impressive cathedral, library and large park.
+Organised walking tours are a popular way to experience the city's highlights.
+Beautiful beaches south of the city are wonderfully uncrowded as are the nearby rum distilleries and working plantations that can be visited on 4x4 tours.

 Le Dôme - Caribbean and French fusion with a great view.

 Chez Carole - Simple, fresh island food served in a friendly atmosphere.